tigoe/SensorExamples/EnvironmentalSensors/PMS5003_AQI_sensor/readme.md

 All of the data bytes represent 2-byte values.
 You need to combine each pair of bytes into a single value.

 To combine individual bytes into larger values, it helps to imagine those bytes and values as bits in memory.
 A single byte variable takes up 8 bits in the microcontroller's memory, a two-byte variable takes 16 bits, and a four-byte variable takes 32 bits.
 Each bit is just a switch in memory (really a transistor) that's turned on or off.
-Each bit position represents a power of two:
+Each bit position represents a power of two.
+Let's take this byte: `00111110`:

 | Bit 7 | Bit 6 | Bit 5 | Bit 4 | Bit 3 | Bit 2 | Bit 1 | Bit 0 |
 |-|-|-|-|-|-|-|-|
 | 2<sup>7</sup> | 2<sup>6</sup> | 2<sup>5</sup> | 2<sup>4</sup> | 2<sup>3</sup> | 2<sup>2</sup> | 2<sup>1</sup> | 2<sup>0</sup> |
 |0|0|1|1|1|1|1|0|

-The byte above has the value 58.
+This byte has the value 58.
+Here's the breakdown again:

 2<sup>5</sup> + 2<sup>4</sup> + 2<sup>3</sup> + 2<sup>2</sup> + 2<sup>1</sup> = \
 32 + 16 + 8 + 4 + 2 = \